InfiniteSearchSpace/Automata-Gen-3/README.md

 Special Left-Click Cases:

 In all Function Categories:
 	When Current Subfunction == 0, cycle through Z-axis for Current Universe When Current Subfunction == 4, cycle through Function Category

 Category 4, subfunction 1 will cycle through active surfaces.

-Category 0 - placing solid blocks
+- Category 0 - placing solid blocks
-Category 1 - placing random blocks
+- Category 1 - placing random blocks
-Category 2 - setting blocks to 0 / "deleting"
+- Category 2 - setting blocks to 0 / "deleting"
-Category 3 - placing blocks with value 30 (this was for early testing, some functions cannot act on value 30 cells) Category 4 is utility:
+- Category 3 - placing blocks with value 30 (this was for early testing, some functions cannot act on value 30 cells)

+- Category 4 is utility:
 	1 = cycle active universe,
 	2 = clear all,
 	3 = toggle automata calculations only

-Good luck.